Gay Marriage Around the World

 The 2009 law allows gays and lesbians to marry in both religious and civil ceremonies, but it does not require clergy to officiate at such ceremonies.
 The Lutheran-affiliated Church of Sweden, to which roughly three-quarters of all Swedes belong, has offered blessings for same-sex partnerships since January 2007.
 In October 2009, the church’s governing board voted to allow its clergy to officiate at same-sex marriage ceremonies.

 Since January 2009, gay couples in Norway legally have been able to marry, adopt children and undergo artificial insemination.
-The new law replaced a 1993 law permitting civil unions.
-The 2009 law was passed despite resistance from members of the Christian Democratic Party and the Progress Party, as well as a public controversy over state funding for fertility treatments for lesbian couples.
+The new law, which was passed in 2008, replaced a 1993 law permitting civil unions.
+It passed despite resistance from members of the Christian Democratic Party and the Progress Party, as well as a public controversy over state funding for fertility treatments for lesbian couples.

-The largest religious group in the country, the Lutheran-affiliated Church of Norway, was split over the issue.
-Following passage of the new law, the church’s leaders voted to prohibit its pastors from conducting same-sex weddings.
-But the Church of Norway does allow clergy to bless same-sex unions.
+The largest religious group in the country, the Lutheran-affiliated Church of Norway, initially voted to prohibit its pastors from conducting same-sex weddings.
+But the Church of Norway changed course and began sanctioning same-sex weddings in early 2017.

 The South African parliament legalized same-sex marriage in November 2006, one year after the country’s highest court ruled that the previous marriage laws violated the South African constitution’s guarantee of equal rights.
 The new law allows for religious institutions and civil officers to refuse to conduct same-sex marriage ceremonies, a provision that critics claim violates the rights of same-sex couples under the constitution.